pyexcel/pyexcel-ods3/README.rst

     $ python setup.py install

 The installation of `lxml` will be tricky on Widnows platform.
-It recommended that you download a lxml's own windows installer instead of using pip.
+It is recommended that you download a lxml's own windows installer instead of using pip.

 Constaint
 ==========